BUILD YOUR BRAND

 Initiate the Conversation

-Before you contact a CAN Mentor, take some time to prepare.
+Before you contact a micro-mentor, take some time to prepare.
 Consider the following:

 |To Do List||Strategies for Conversation|